-On Sunday, February 1, the New England Patriots and the Seattle Seahawks will face off to determine who will be crowned Super Bowl XLIX champion.
-In 2014, 112.2 million viewers tuned in to watch the Super Bowl (and the ever popular and expensive commercials).
+On Sunday, February 2, the Kansas City Chiefs and the San Francisco 49ers will face off to determine who will be crowned Super Bowl LIV champion.
+In 2019, 98.2 million viewers tuned in to watch the Super Bowl and its famous line up of commercials.
 So, how does one of the biggest sporting events in the world meet the demands of fans, players, attendees and others?

 Experts begin to tackle the Super Bowl supply chain long before that kick-off whistle.
 All season long, professionals make predictions and consider a variety of factors and challenges that could affect the game.
 With a capable supply chain in place, the best suppliers are attained to get the exact products to the right places in a timely manner.

 Think about all of the different supply chains that move within the Super Bowl.
 From footballs, uniforms and helmets for players to microphones and cameras for the media.
 There are t-shirts, hats and foam fingers for fans, plus beer, nachos, and water for attendees.
 The field requires materials for maintenance, banners, and paint.
 These are just a few examples of the many items affected by logistics behind the scenes at the big game.